- Learn how to develop an end-to-end model for Automatic Music Generation

 I downloaded and combined multiple classical music files of a digital piano from numerous resources.
 You can download the final dataset from here.

-Define a function for reading the MIDI files.
-It returns the set of notes and chords present in the musical file.
+Let’s define a function straight away for reading the MIDI files.
+It returns the array of notes and chords present in the musical file.

 Preparing the input and output sequences as mentioned in the article:

 Now, we will assign a unique integer to every note:

 unique_x = list(set(x.ravel())) x_note_to_int = dict((note_, number) for number, note_ in enumerate(unique_x))